MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaTeamTagMember.md

 Create a new teamworkTagMember object in a team.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgTeamTagMember](/powershell/module/Microsoft.Graph.Teams/New-MgTeamTagMember?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)